okfde/okfn.de/content/blog/2018/2018-07-17-Policy-advocacy-with-a-twist.md

 Much of our advocacy builds on a simple formula:

 * Laws provide us with the legal basis to request information
-* Technology enables us to organize communities and crowdsource data
+* Technology enables us to organise communities and crowdsource data
 * The crowd allows us to scale our initiatives

 By combining these three assets we are able to empower citizens, to make government more responsive and to bring transparency into opaque systems.

-While it may not be applicable across all countries and sectors, we hope that other organizations working in similar contexts and facing similar constraints will the lessons we learned helpful.
+While it may not be applicable across all countries and sectors, we hope that other organisations working in similar contexts and facing similar constraints will the lessons we learned helpful.
 [Get in touch](info@okfn.de) if you want to talk.
 We’re always keen to learn about similar initiatives.